kevin-chalmers/set08103/labs/lab03/README.md

 ### Exercise

 Complete the SQL query so the employee's current (most recent) job title, salary, department, and manager is displayed.
 The SQL schema diagram is available [here](https://dev.mysql.com/doc/employee/en/sakila-structure.html) for reference.
+The database uses an end-date of `9999-01-01` to represent the current entry.

 ## Close the Issue